Joplin Sheet Music and Biography

 Joplin was born in Texas on 24th November 1868 to a musical family who were railway labourers.
 His father Giles played the violin and his mother Florence sang and played the banjo.

-As a boy, he was taught the piano locally and went on to form a vocal quartet whilst teaching the mandolin and guitar.
-He accompanied his family as a railway labourer.
+Joplin learnt the piano as a boy and he went on to form a vocal quartet whilst teaching the mandolin and guitar.
+He also accompanied his family as a railway labourer.
 However, in the late 1880’s he chose to head to the American south as a travelling musician.
-He soon became aware that work for black pianists was limited to churches and brothels.
+He soon became aware that black pianists were only offered work playing in churches and brothels.
 In 1894 he went to Missouri and became a piano teacher teaching some of the future ragtime players.

-In 1895 he started publishing music and received fame in 1899 when he published Maple Leaf Rag followed by the Entertainer.
-This brought along with it financial stability, however, this was fairly short-lived.
+In 1895 he started publishing music and received fame in 1899 when he published Maple Leaf Rag followed by The Entertainer.
+He gained some financial stability from these successes, though this was fairly short-lived.
 The score of Joplin’s first opera (A Guest of Honor), was taken in 1903 along with his belongings for non-payment of bills.